 There will be hydration stations at hubs along along each CicLAvia route.

-The water stations will be set up as taps (water fountains connected to LADWP fire hydrants), so in the spirit of conservation, CicLAvia asks participants to bring their own water bottle.
-There will also be CicLAvia water bottles for sale at all rest stops, courtesy of REI.
+The water stations will be set up as taps (water fountains connected to LADWP fire hydrants), so in the spirit of conservation, CicLAvia asks participants to bring their own reusable water bottle.

-This year, CicLAvia will host three events: CicLAvia - To the Sea on April 21; CicLAvia - Iconic Wilshire Boulevard on June 23; and CicLAvia - Heart of LA on October 6.
+This year, CicLAvia hosts three events: CicLAvia - Iconic Wilshire Boulevard on April 6; CicLAvia - Heart of LA on October 5; and CicLAvia - South LA on December 7.
 Details about the routes and the neighborhoods participating can be found on our Events page.

-CicLAvia is currently working to expand to diverse parts of Los Angeles, including Pomona/Claremont, the Southeast Cities region, West Los Angeles, the San Fernando Valley and the San Gabriel Valley.
+CicLAvia is currently working to expand to diverse parts of Los Angeles County, including Pasadena, Pomona/Claremont, the Southeast Cities region, West Los Angeles, the San Fernando Valley and the San Gabriel Valley.

 No. There is no “start” or “finish.”
 The streets operate as a platform allowing participants to enjoy the space as they see fit.